catherinepope/papermod/content/workshops/resources/narrative-cv-example-arts-humanities.md

 - **Opening:** Local schools had limited drama provision; one cut department entirely, impacting students who'd benefit most.
 - **Challenge:** Bring applied theatre to schools that couldn't otherwise access it.
-- **Action:** Secured £3k grant; delivered term-long project with 15 Year 9 students; created forum theatre on peer pressure performed for 90+ students
+- **Action:** Secured £3k grant; delivered term-long project with 15 Year 9 students; created forum theatre on peer pressure performed for 90+ students.
 - **Resolution:** Teachers reported improved confidence/collaboration; school found budget to continue; 2 students said it "made school better"; 1 considered drama college pathway.

 </details>

 Local schools in our area had very limited drama provision, with one secondary school having cut its drama department entirely due to budget constraints.
 This particularly impacted students who might benefit most from creative subjects — those struggling academically or experiencing social-emotional challenges.
 I wanted to bring applied theatre into schools that couldn't otherwise access it.
 I secured £3,000 from a local charitable trust to deliver a term-long project at the school with reduced drama provision, working with a group of 15 Year 9 students (aged 13-14) identified by teachers as potentially benefiting from creative engagement.
 We created a forum theatre piece exploring peer pressure and decision-making.
 Students performed for three other Year 9 classes (90+ students), facilitating discussions about the issues raised.
 Teachers reported that participating students showed "improved confidence and collaboration skills," and the school invited me back the following year, finding budget to continue the work.
-Two students told me the project "made school better" and one asked about studying drama at college—a pathway they hadn't previously considered.
+Two students told me the project "made school better" and one asked about studying drama at college — a pathway they hadn't previously considered.

 <details class="ocar-breakdown">